ZipingL/EE461S_Projects/README.md

 #TEST STATUS
 - FAIL tests/userprog/exec-missing
 From the stanford pintos project 2, exec missing is more complicated than we had thought:
-Runs the executable whose name is given in cmd_line, passing any given arguments, and returns the new process's program id (pid).
+Process_execute does not directly run, but indirectly runs, the executable whose name is given in cmd_line, passing any given arguments, and returns the new process's program id (pid).
 Must return pid -1, which otherwise should not be a valid pid, if the program cannot load or run for any reason.
-Thus, the parent process cannot return from the exec until it knows whether the child process successfully loaded its executable.
+Thus, the parent process cannot return from the process_execute until it knows whether the child process successfully loaded its executable.
 You must use appropriate synchronization to ensure this.
 - FAIL tests/userprog/no-vm/multi-oom
 Ziping will look into this one.
 - FAIL tests/filesys/base/syn-read